aleksandar023/TR1Remastered-CavesLevel-QA-Checklist/TR1 - Bug examples.md

 2. Press `F1` to switch to Modern graphics
 3. Launch the Caves level
 4. Progress until reaching the large room with a central stone column
-5. Approach the ceiling opening in the left corner of the room (when viewed from the entrance) — see attached image “Caves 1” for reference.
+5. Approach the ceiling opening in the left corner of the room (when viewed from the entrance) — see attached image “TR003_Caves_1” for reference.
 6. Use the `V` key to look upward toward the ceiling opening.